artman/Signals/README.md

 ### Carthage

-To integrate Signals into your project add the following to your `Cartfile`:
+To integrate Signals into your project using Carthage add the following to your `Cartfile`:

 ```ruby
 github "artman/Signals" ~> 1.0